-Today I’m going to share my best meditation script for confidence and self-esteem.
+Today I’m going to share my best guides meditation for confidence (script).

 As a meditation teacher, many of my students ask me how meditation can build self-esteem and remove hurdles like feelings of inadequacy.
 Definitely, meditation can help with these things.
 After just a few online lessons with me, my students are thrilled when they start to feel more positive.

 With my meditation script for confidence, you will learn to cultivate self-belief and self-trust.
 You will overcome negative beliefs about yourself.
 And you will discover your true value.
 Finally, you will find it helps with motivation.

 Also, read my guide to overcoming negative thoughts.

 Guided Meditation for Confidence [Script]

 1: Sit or stand with confident body language.
 Place your feet shoulder-width apart.
 Lift your chin slightly.
 Straighten your back but keep it relaxed.

 For our confidence meditation script, we must sit with good posture.
 Because posture helps to improve both meditation practice and confidence.